 What to Watch For

 Whether you smoke pot or dab on CBD oil, you may not always know exactly what you’re using.
-The FDA doesn’t regulate them, so the THC levels, for example, may vary a lot from one batch of pot to the next.
+The FDA doesn’t regulate them, so the THC levels, for example, may vary a lot from one batch to the next.
 Or you may react very differently to CBD than someone else.